Hendrik S. Houthakker

-Hendrik Samuel Houthakker (December 31, 1924 – April 15, 2008) was a prominent American economist.
+Hendrik Samuel Houthakker (December 31, 1924 – April 15, 2008) was a Dutch-American economist.

 Life and career

 Houthakker was born in Amsterdam to a Dutch-Jewish family.
 His father was a prominent art dealer.
 As a teenager he lived through the Nazi occupation of the Netherlands and, according to an interview he gave to the Valley News, was once arrested by the Gestapo but escaped and was sheltered for some months by a Roman Catholic family.
 He completed his graduate work at the University of Amsterdam in 1949.
 He taught at Stanford University from 1954 to 1960 and then completed the rest of his career at Harvard University.
 In 1961 he was elected as a Fellow of the American Statistical Association.
 Houthakker served on President Nixon's Council of Economic Advisers from 1969 to 1971, where he advocated replacing the International Monetary Fund's pegged exchange rate system with a flexible peg.